 1. Stay Hydrated

-When you start a ketogenic diet, your body is slowly but surely forced to empty its glycogen stores.
+When you start a ketogenic diet, your body must slowly empty its glycogen stores.

-Since 2-3 grams of water are attached to every single gram of carbohydrate in the form of glycogen, you will inevitably lose lots of fluid.
+Since 2-3 grams of water are attached to every gram of carbohydrate in glycogen, you will inevitably lose lots of fluid.

 If you don’t drink enough on keto, you will experience the following symptoms, also known as the keto flu, especially in the beginning: